 PURPOSE:

-The process of ensuring that structures, systems and components (SSCs), described credited for safe operation at nuclear power plants perform their specified safety function.
+The process of ensuring that structures, systems, and components (SSCs), described credited for safe operation at nuclear power plants can perform their specified safety function.
 Operability determination is continuous and primarily consists of observations, verification by surveillance testing and assessments of conditions which may impact the performance of a specified safety function.
 Whenever a condition has a substantive impact on the ability of an SSC to perform its specified safety function licensees should be able to demonstrate to the reasonable assurance standard that the affected SSC will perform the required specified safety function.
 It is important that NRC operations inspectors can effectively understand the basis for the licensee decision that the SSC remains operable; and that unrecognized increases in risk have not occurred.

 This activity will familiarize you with the overall approach for reviewing operability determinations (evaluations) and the reference materials available to assist you in these reviews.